osmandapp/web/main/docs/user/navigation/thirdparty-routing.md

     </tr>
 </table>

-Now we have installed and downloaded all needed data for Third-party routing.
-All of our next steps will be in the OsmAnd application.
+You have installed and downloaded all the necessary data for third-party routing.
+All of the following steps will be performed in the OsmAnd application.

 4. You can choose or create a navigation profile in OsmAnd application.
-In _[Navigation type](../personal/profiles.md#navigation-settings)_, you choose _BRouter (offline)_: _General menu → Choose (create) Navigation profile → Configure profile → Navigation settings → Navigation type_.
+In *[Navigation type](../personal/profiles.md#navigation-settings)*, you choose _BRouter (offline)_: *<Translate android="true" ids="shared_string_menu,configure_profile,navigation_profile,nav_type_hint,shared_string_external,routing_profile_broutrer"/>*

 <table class="blogimage">
     <tr>